African American students speak out against restrictive definitions of minority identity

-This is just one example of microaggressions absorbed within the minds and hearts of minority students at Groves Highschool.
+Pearson says this is just one example of microaggressions absorbed within the minds of minority students at Groves Highschool.

 “Another time, I was at my table in health, talking to these two boys about the weekend.
 I told them I had a function in Detroit with a bunch of black people, and the first thing they said was, ‘Dude, you have to join a gang before you're safe down there,’” Pearson said.

 Listening to the racist words told by Pearson’s classmates left her in shock,

 “I was flabbergasted.
 Why does everyone believe that?
 There are so many bad stereotypes.
 Black people are aggressive; black people are in gangs; black people this and this and this.
 We need to break these stereotypes,” Pearson said.

 Pearson believes stereotypes, such as these, only increase the feelings of alienation between diverse groups and communities.
 She thinks these false claims and harmful words spoken not only prolong the negative connotations from which they are constructed, but also throw salt in the wound to minorities who must suffer the alienation intensified by the ignorant verbiage of someone else's words.

 Junior Shelby Gibson states how schools fall victim to these stigmas which causes feelings of discomfort for all parties.
 She laments the division between races in our school despite the diversity.

 “There's diversity within the school- but they don't mix.
 They don't mesh well,” Gibson said.
 “I think it's subconscious.
 People tend to not know that they're doing it.
 People are just used to being around people who are like them.
 It's somewhat human nature, ya know?”